ktseng/holdem_calc/README.md

 	-n N                  Run N Monte Carlo simulations

-This usage pattern also applies for parallel_holdem_calc.py.
+These usage patterns also applies for parallel_holdem_calc.py.
 You can add in as many players as you want, as long as the number of hole cards you provide is a non-zero even number.
 Additionally, you can provide a board for common cards that are provided to all opponents.